-The package poLCA also contains a data set, cheating, which is the result of a survey of about 300 undergraduates on cheating.
-Four variables record, for each student, whether they had ever lied to get out of an exam; lied to avoid turning in a paper on time; bought a term paper or obtained a copy of an exam in advance (together, "fraud"); or copied answers on an exam from another student.
+The package poLCA also contains a data set, cheating, which is the result of a survey of about 300 undergraduates on cheating in college.
+Four variables record, for each student, whether they had ever lied1 to get out of an exam; lied to avoid turning in a paper on time; bought a term paper or obtained a copy of an exam in advance (together, "fraud"); or copied answers on an exam from another student.
 The data set also records the students' GPAs, discretized into five categories.
 (See help(cheating) for details.)

-- 1. Load the data. - (a) (5) What are the correlations between the four forms of cheating?
-(Don't list them all, use a table or graph.) - (b) (5) What fraction of students have cheated at least once?
-What fraction of cheaters engage in multiple forms of cheating? - (c) (5) What fraction of students have lied to get out of an exam?
+- 1. (10) Online questions are online (and help orient you towards next week and its homework). - 2.
+Load the data. - (a) (5) What are the correlations between the four forms of cheating?
+(Don't list them all, use a table or graph.) - (b) (3) What fraction of students have cheated at least once?
+What fraction of cheaters engage in multiple forms of cheating? - (c) (3) What fraction of students have lied to get out of an exam?
 What fraction of students have bought a term paper or snuck a look at an exam before taking it?
-What fraction of students who have lied to get out of an exam have committed fraud? - 2.
-Fit a latent class model with two classes or clusters. - (a) (5) For each class, what are the probabilities of each form of cheating?
-What is the probability of each class?
-(Again, use a table or graph.)
+What fraction of students who have lied to get out of an exam have committed fraud?